EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

 - search "not_finished": for official source but unfinished properly

 ## workload plan
+according to class/method [indexes](https://github.com/fastai/fastai_docs/blob/master/dev/local/notebook/index.txt), there are 230+ class/methods in total.

+- imports module has 2 funcs
 - test module has 10+ classes/methods
+- notebook.showdoc module has 19+ class/method
+- notebook.export module has 27+ class/method (source from nb to py, **no need yet**)
+- notebook.export2html module has 32+ class/method (nb to html, **no need yet**)
+- notebook.core module has 3 funcs (check code running in colab, ipython, nb, easy but **no need yet**)
 - local.core module has 31+ classes/methods
 - data.pipeline module has 8+ classes/methods
 - data.external module has 5+